jackblatch/Portfolio/src/content/blog/the-power-of-turborepo.md

 ---
-title: The Power of Turborepo
+title: The power of turborepo
 description: Turborepo can be an incredibly useful tool when you need to manage multiple projects in a single repository.
 This article walks through my experience of when I needed a monorepo solution and the benefits it provided.
 createdAt: April, 2023
 index: 0